vim-scripts/Indent-Guides/README.markdown

 # Indent Guides
-Indent Guides is a plugin for visually displaying indent levels in vim.
+Indent Guides is a plugin for visually displaying indent levels in Vim.

 ## Features:
 * Can detect both tab and space indent styles.
-* Automatically inspects your colorscheme and picks appropriate colors (gvim only).
+* Automatically inspects your colorscheme and picks appropriate colors (gVim only).
 * Will highlight indent levels with alternating colors.
-* Full support for gvim and basic support for terminal vim.
+* Full support for gVim and basic support for Terminal Vim.
-* Seems to work on Windows gvim 7.3 (haven't done any extensive tests though).
+* Seems to work on Windows gVim 7.3 (haven't done any extensive tests though).
+* **NEW:** Customizable size for indent guides, eg. skinny guides (soft-tabs only).
+* **NEW:** Customizable start indent level.

 ## Requirements
-* vim 7.2+
+* Vim 7.2+

 ## Installation
 To install the plugin just copy `autoload`, `plugin`, `doc` directories into your `.vim` directory.